aspiringsecurity/De-Transport-Monitor/README.md

-# De-Transport-Monitor using Cardano Blockchain and Waves Protocol
+# De-Transport-Monitor using Waves Protocol

 Effective design, engineering, and delivery of blockchain technology-aided solutions for vehicles and citizens to make roads safer and better for everyone using predictive analytics and automation.

-Cardano, Waves, Rider Smart Contracts, Signer and IBC: We are using Cardano, Waves, Rider Smart Contracts, and Signer for solving multiple challenges in investigative case management of road incidents for the admin role: sentiment analysis of a particular road incident for the admin role, social media text mining for a road incident and classification and severity of the incidents, early-stage incident response and prevention.
+Waves, Rider Smart Contracts, Signer and IBC: We are using Waves, Rider Smart Contracts, and Signer for solving multiple challenges in investigative case management of road incidents for the admin role: sentiment analysis of a particular road incident for the admin role, social media text mining for a road incident and classification and severity of the incidents, early-stage incident response and prevention.

-Cardano and Waves enable us to have a DAO infrastructure with minimal gas fees.
+Waves enable us to have a DAO infrastructure with minimal gas fees.
 That is very important both from the privacy and cost-effectiveness front.

 IBC interoperability with Ethereum-like blockchains.
 Also, the ability to use decentralized NFT voting for incident investigative systems.